-Hong Kong's music scene is one of the most diverse and talented in the world, where mainstream stars co-exist with a vibrant underground.
+Hong Kong’s music scene is one of the most diverse and talented in the world, where mainstream stars co-exist with a vibrant underground.
 Yet, very rarely are the professionals who run things outside the limelight given their due.
-Josiah Ng heads backstage to meet five individuals who keep our music industry alive and well.
+Time Out heads backstage to meet five individuals who keep our music industry alive and well.
 Photography by Calvin Sit

 Live engineer and producer.
 Owner, BeatingHeart Sound+Light